 The NAZIs occupied the north and Atlantic coast of France.
 These were the areas most critical for persuing the war against Britain.
 It also cut France off from their former ally.
 The rest of France was left unoccupied to be administered by the Pétain's Government at Vichy.
 This was wssentially central and southern France.
 As Paris was in the occupied zone, the capital of unoccupied France becme Vichy where Pétain set up his government.
 The terms of the armistace, however, conferred effective control to NAZI authorities, although the foot print of the German military was much less conscipious.
 The terms of the armistae was severe, but not draconian as was the occupation in Poland.
 Many French people had expected much worse from the NAZIs.
 Except for Jews, Communists, and vocal anti-NAZIs, life in the unoccupied zone could at first continue relatively normally.
 This did not begin to chnge until the NAZIs began demanding conscript labor for war industries in the Reich (May 1942) and the Allies launched Operation Torch (November 1942).
 The NAZIs responded to Torch by occupying the unoccupied zone.

-Marshall Henri-Philippe Pétain was a hero of France in World War I. He led the heroic French defense at Verdun, the singlme most horific battle of world War I. The French stopped a massive German assault.
-An elderly Pétain was voted premier of France by a fleeing French assembly as the German Wehrmacht took Paris and poured into central France.
-He aigned an armistace with NAZI Germany 8 days after becoming premier.
+Marshal Henri-Philippe Pétain was one of the great heros of France.
+He played a key role in saving the French Army during World war I when it looked like in my crack in the face of the German onslaught.
+He led the heroic French defense at Verdun, the single-most horific battle of World War I. The French stopped a massive German assault.
+An elderly Pétain was voted premier of France by a fleeing French Assembly as the German Wehrmacht took Paris and poured into central France.
+He agrred to an armistace with NAZI Germany 8 days after becoming premier.
 Britain and France had an agreement that there would be no seprate peace.
-The British realized that the French Army was defeated, but he did not expect the French to sign a peace treaty and colaborate ith the Germans in the war effort.
-Pétain set up his government in Vichy, a resort city in southern France.
-One historian described him as as becoming "a despised puppet" of NAZI Germany.
-This was not the case.
-He was at the time very popular with the French people during the occupation.
-He portrayed France's defeat as the fault of Communists and cosmopolitans, a code word for Jews rather than poor military leadership.
+The British realized that the French Army was defeated, but Churchill did not expect the French to sign a peace treaty and colaborate with the Germans in the war effort.
+Pétain set up his government in Vichy, a resort city in the unoccupied zone of southern France.
+One historian described him as as becoming 'a despised puppet' of NAZI Germany.
+This was not the case at first.
+He was at first very popular with the French people during the first years of the occupation.
+Many French people believed he saved them from a horific German occupation.
+Pétain portrayed France's defeat as the fault of Communists, Socialists, and cosmopolitans, a code word for Jews.
+As far as the Communists and socialists are concered, this wa in part true, but the major cause was military incompetence.
+And Pétain was detrmined above all to protect the honor of the French Army.
 A military leader himself, he was not about to place the blame on the French Army, a still widely repected institution in France.
-Pétain sought to institute a social revolution. with he called a National Rvolution, by focusing on patriotism and rooting out left-wing, comopolitan influences.
-Pétain like many French saw the NAZIs as having won the war.
-If the French Army could be defeated in weeks, how could anuone resist the NAZIs.
-Thus Pétain sought an accomdation with the NAZIs.
-After the British attack on the French fleet, he was willing to collaborate with the German war effort, he drew the line, however, at participating in an committing French soldiers to Hitler's invasion of the Soviet Union.
-When the Allies liberated France in 1944, Pétain escaped to Germany.
+Pétain sought to institute a social revolution with he called a National Rvolution, by focusing on patriotism and rooting out left-wing, cosmopolitan influences.
+Pétain like many French people saw the NAZIs as having won the war making resistance futile.
+If the poweful French Army could be defeated in weeks, how could anuone resist the NAZIs?
+Thus Pétain sought an accomdation with Hitler.
+After the British attack on the French fleet, he was willing to collaborate with the German war effort, he drew the line, however, at participating in and committing French soldiers to combatg and joining Hitler's invasion of the Soviet Union.
+When the Allies liberated France in 1944, the retreating Germans brought Pétain Germany.
+Pétains collaboration with the Germas probably did save Frenchmen some of the more brutal asoects of NAZI rule.
+But in doinf so it made it easier forthe Germans to loot the Frebch economy and allowed them ti use France t support the war economy.
+The major mistake that Pétain and his supporters made is assuming that the war-time occupation was as bad as it got.
+Not at all understading what hitler and the NAZIs had in store fir France after they won the War.
 After the NAZI surrender in 1945, Pétain was returned to France.
 He was tried and found guilty of treason.
-He sentenced to prison for life and died in prison 6 years later in 1951.
+He was sentenced to prison for life rather than death because of his age and previous srvice to the nation.
+He died in prison 6 years later (1951).

 The Pétain Government after signing the armistace with the NAZIs on June 22 set up a governmnt in Vichy for the sector of southern France that was not occupied by the Germans.
 The Vichy Government was officially established on July 12, 1940.
 Cooperation with NAZI Germany was a necessary precondition.
 The Vichy regime in many ways cooperated with the NAZIs.
 Vichy officials after the War maintined that provided a "shield" against what would have been even more severe measures by the NAZIs.
 The increasing verdict of historians was that Vichy was more the story of collaboration with the NAZIs than a shield protecting the French people.
 [Curtis and Paxton]

 The popular view of Vichy in France today is that Vichy was a dark period of occupation by the hated Germans.
 Marshall Pétain is seened as a flawed, aging figure foisted on them by the Germans and those arounf Pétain as traitors.
 The heros of this period are seen as DeFualle and resistance leaders.
 This was not, however, how Vichy was viewed by the French at the time.
 Pétain was an extremely popular figure.
-A popular song of the time was "Maréchal, nous voilà!"
+A popular song of the time was "Maréchal, nous voilà !"
+(Marshal , here we are!)
 Most French people saw Pétain as successfully avoiding the full horror of NAZI occupation.
 In a sence they were correct.
 The NAZI occupation regime, except for the actions against Jews, was generally more correct than in other countries.
 France was the only conquered country with which Hitler bother to sign an armistace.
 The armistace as discussed above was severe, but not draconian.
 We are not sure why Hitler showed a degreee of generosity.
 The most likely explanation was a desire to come to terms with the British.
 Most young French people who study the Vichy period are shocked at the popularity of Vichy and of the level of colaboration.
 Many post-War leaders collaborated to varying degrees, even President Mitterand.
 Many French people saw Pétain's National Revolution as a needed revival of French values, a nostaslgic return to an era of France's greatness.
 His emphasis on the Catholic Church appealed to many.
 Church leaders were critical of the left-ward drift of the Third Republic, especiaslly the Popular Front.
-They echoed the charges the Church made of decling public morals.
+They echoed the charges the Church made of declining public morals.
 Churches attendance increased.
 Even military figures picked up this theme.
 General Wegand himself charged, "France deserved her defeat; she was beaten because, for half a century, her government banned religious instruction in schools."
 [Duquesne, p.
 27.]
 Of course such an explanation averts the more obvious charge of military incompetence.
 When Cardinal Gerlier claimed that "Pétain is France and France today is Pétain," the French people generally agreed (November 13, 1940).
 The British attacks on the French fleet and bombing raids at first strenthened Vichy.
-An odd fact is that the British and Amnericans bombed France more than the Germans.
-The popularitly of Vichy began to decline only after two years of occipation.
-Here there were several factors involved.
+An odd fact is that the British and Americans bombed France more than the Germans.
+The balance in the air war had begun to turn in 1942 with the German commitment in the East and the American arrival in the West.
+The popularitly of Vichy began to decline only after 2 years of occupation.
+Here there were several factors involved, but more than anyhing it was the fiorced recruitment of French workers for war industries in the Reich.

-The critical error of Vichy was that Pétain and his colleagues did not appreciate the full depravity of Hitler and the NAZUS.
-Vichy left France at the mercy of the NAZIs.
+The critical error of Vichy was that Pétain and his colleagues did not appreciate the full depravity of Hitler and the NAZIs.
+Pétain thought he could carve out a role for France in a NAZI-dominated Europe.
+It does not seem to have occured to them that a regime capable of killing Jews could just as easily kill French Christians.
+One can ask what the options were.
+One option of course was colaboration which is what Vichy did.
+They even cooperate in the Holocaust.
+And Vichy did this.
+Vichy not only did not object to the rouding up of Jews, but passed anti-Semetic laws modeled on the NAZI Nuremberg laws and put the French police at the disposal of the German authorities to track down and deport Jews.
+The other option was to form a government-in exile.
+The French fleet would have been a major aid to the Royal Navy in the Battle of the Atlantic.
+France coukld have resisted from its colonies.
+Vichy chose not to do so and essentially left France at the mercy of the NAZIs.
+And we know that mercy was not a strong point of the NAZIs.
 The demand for French workers showed that Vichy could not really protect the French people.
 The NAZIs looted and exploited France during the occupation.
-Again Vichy was powerless to prevent this.
+Again Vichy was powerless to prevent this, but it did not have to cooperate in the process.
 What would have happened to France had the NAZIs won the War we can not know for sure.
 Continued and perhaps expanded economic exploitation as as a colony is France's likely fate.
+It is also likely that France would have been broken up into several smaller states on as regional basies such as Britainy and other regions.
+The NAZIs early on seized Alsaise-Loraine and reincorporated it into the Reich.
+What the NAZIs had in mind for France began in Belgium abd northern France: Reichsgau Flandern, Reichsgau Wallonien, District of Brusselsm and the (Reichskommissariat Belgien und Nordfrankreich.
+The French département of Moselle, renamed 'CdZ-Gebiet Lothringen', was added to the Gau Saarpfalz (November 30, 1940) and was renamed Gau Westmark (December 7, 1940).
 We do know that the NAZIs viewed France differently than the British and Scandinavians.
 The Jews were the obvious targets during the occupatipon.
 There most probably would have been further racial actions in a NAZI controlled Europe.
-Just what that wouldhave involved in France is unclear.
-It probably would not have been as draconian as the fate planned for the Serbs, but there is little doubt that it would have been dreadful.
-Vichy did provide some relief from NAZI oppression, but the cost had the NAZIs won the war would have been very high indeed.
+We know what the NAZIs had in mind for Eastern Europe--Generalplan Ost.
+Precisely what they would have done in Western Europe is less clear.
+It probably would not have been as draconian as the fate planned for the Slavs and Balts, but there is little doubt that it would have been dreadful.
+Vichy may have provided some relief from NAZI oppression, but the cost for the French had the NAZIs won the war would have been very high indeed.
+Hitler would have dictated France's future.
+It would be up to Britain and America to save France while the French themselves colaborated with the NAZI.

 Pétain and his associates knew about NAZI anti-semitism, they were not fully aware of the extent to which the NAZI-worldview was goverened by race, or the NAZI concept of race.
 Hitler had never traveled outside of Austria and Germany, except to northern France in World war I. He was convinced tha France was a debased nation.
 NAZI proaganda made a great deal out of the Black African soldiers that served in the French Army.
 Images of the forlorn, defeated French Army certainly must have further influenced Hitler's view of France.
 For Hitler, Britain with its Anglo-Saxon population was a much more attractive ally for Germany.